 - Arts.
-Communications & Info Systems: - IT Academy (Laurel, Live) - Digital Arts & Design (Diamond, Laurel, Live, Scarlet) - Web Applications & Game Development (Diamond, Scarlet)
+Communications & Info Systems:

+- IT Academy (Laurel, Live)

+- o Digital Arts & Design (Diamond, Laurel, Live, Scarlet)

 BUSINESS, FINANCE AND LAW

 The Business, Finance and Law pathway includes careers in planning, organizing, directing and evaluating functions essential to efficient and productive organizational operations, helping people and companies reach goals and achieve dreams.
 Learners with an interest in the Business, Finance and Law pathway should develop a variety of skills including but not limited to strong interpersonal, presentational and leadership skills.